geoffthibeau/simple-drag-drop-text/README.md

 There is no Atom command.

 Drag/drop is triggered by clicking and dragging a text selection from one place to another.
 If the modifier key is held when the mouse is released then the text will be copied instead of moved.
 The default modifier key is `CTRL` but you may change this in the Settings to either `ALT` or `META` (super/Windows/command).

+The drag action is delayed by 500ms by default.
+The delay is adjustable within the Settings.

 ### Alternative Package